Thrombocytosis

 It's likely that a routine blood test showing a high platelet count will be your first indication that you have thrombocytosis.

-Besides taking your medical history, examining you physically and running tests, your doctor might ask about factors that could affect your platelets, such as a recent surgery, a blood transfusion or an infection.
-You might be referred to a hematologist, which is a doctor who specializes in blood diseases.
+Besides taking your medical history, examining you physically and running tests, your healthcare professional might ask about factors that could affect your platelets, such as a recent surgery, a blood transfusion or an infection.
+You might be referred to a doctor who specializes in blood diseases, called a hematologist.

 Here's some information to help you get ready for your appointment.